raulchedrese/nova-elixir-ls/README.md

 ## Acknowledgements

-Syntax highlighting and language completions are included from https://github.com/stollcri/elixir.novaextension with permission from the maintainer.
+Syntax highlighting and language completions are adapted from https://github.com/stollcri/elixir.novaextension with permission from the maintainer.

 This project is heavily inspired by https://github.com/apexskier/nova-typescript